To help address the current shortage, The Carlson Law Firm is hosting a blood drive…

 Do a Random Act of Kindness

-While the number of businesses who give employees the MLK Day of Service holiday off continues to grow, more than 50 percent of workers will still have to report for duty on Jan.
-21. However, even if you have the time to volunteer, you can still perform a kind act for another person.
+While the number of businesses that give employees the MLK Day of Service holiday off continues to grow, more than 50 percent of workers will still have to report for duty on Jan.
+20 this year.
+However, even if you don’t have the time to volunteer, you can still perform a kind act for another person.
 Buy snacks for your coworkers, pay for the person’s coffee behind you at a coffee shop or even something as simple as holding the door open for someone.
 A simple act of kindness doesn’t require much work.